tariqishabazz/SolitaireUno/README.md

 # SolitaireUno

-A Python version of my Java Card Game of SolitaireUno "A simplified, turn-based version of Uno with descending rules. \n"
+A Python version of my Java Card Game of SolitaireUno A simplified, turn-based version of Uno with descending rules.
-              "Players will be dealt 10 cards. \n" "They must then place a card in descending order based on the card currently visible. \n" "Watch out for that pesky Queen of Spades!\n" "\nWhoever plays all their cards wins\n"
+Players will be dealt 10 cards.
+They must then place a card in descending order based on the card currently visible.
+Watch out for that pesky Queen of Spades!

+Whoever plays all their cards wins